ztjhz/FreeChatGPT/README.md

 If you have enjoyed using our app, we kindly ask you to give this project a ⭐️.
 Your endorsement means a lot to us and encourages us to work harder towards delivering the best possible experience.

 If you would like to support the team, consider sponsoring us through one of the methods below.
-Every contribution, no matter how small, helps us to maintain and improve our service.
+Every contribution, no matter how small, helps us to maintain and improve our service...

 | Payment Method | Link                                                                                                                                                 |
 | -------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------- |